CSRF Protection

 fetch(url, {credentials: "include", // Include cookies}); -

-Check cookie domain matches:
+Check cookie domain matches your application domain.

 Verify token is included in header: